 Paul's Google AdWords review service

-($385 INC GST) has been hugely successful since first introduced in 2008.
-As part of this process and from dialogue with my customers - please find some common FAQ below.
-These are regular questions I receive and answers I provide - regarding the operation of your Google AdWords account.
+was hugely successful since first introduced in 2008.
+As part of the process and from dialogue with customers some common AdWords FAQ are published below.
+These are regular questions regarding the operation of Google AdWords.

 The advice below is copyright to pauljackson.biz and permission must be sought before any republication of advice is made anywhere on the internet, TV, radio, print, DVD or any publishing medium.
 Thank you